-Neil Shaw is a South African filmmaker producing content in Africa and Europe.
+Neil Shaw is a South African filmmaker based in Cape Town, South Africa, and Europe.

 Neil is an all-round filmmaker: cameraman, video editor, producer, field producer, broadcast journalist and director.

 Since 1999 he has made 16 documentaries and over 200 tv inserts and shorter videos.

 United Nations: three documentaries and 11 shorter videos for UNHCR, UNICEF, UNAIDS and UNDP.

 Video Journalism: 174 shot, scripted and edited six minute video news features for Associated Press (Horizons).